 can be used to set the algorithm TAO uses to solve the application.
 The various types of TAO solvers and the flags that identify them will be discussed in the following chapters.
 The solution method should be carefully chosen depending on the problem being solved.
 Some solvers, for instance, are meant for problems with no constraints, whereas other solvers acknowledge constraints in the problem and handle them accordingly.
 The user must also be aware of the derivative information that is available.
 Some solvers require second-order information, while other solvers require only gradient or function information.
-The command line option -tao_method (or equivalently -tao_type) followed by a TAO method will override any method specified by the second argument.
-The command line option -tao_method tao_lmvm, for instance, will specify the limited-memory, variable metric method for unconstrained optimization.
+The command line option -tao\method (or equivalently -tao\type) followed by a TAO method will override any method specified by the second argument.
+The command line option -tao\method tao\lmvm, for instance, will specify the limited-memory, variable metric method for unconstrained optimization.
 Note that the TaoType variable is a string that requires quotation marks in an application program, but quotation marks are not required at the command line.

-Each TAO solver that has been created should also be destroyed by using the TaoDestroy(Tao tao);
+Each TAO solver that has been created should also be destroyed by using the command.

-command.
 This routine frees the internal data structures used by the solver.